hashicorp/design-system/website/docs/components/table/partials/guidelines/guidelines.md

 - String and text-based content (unique identifiers or IDs, names and naming conventions, etc).
 - Numerical values that do not contain decimals or floating point numbers.
-- Numerical values that contain periods or other delimeter characters (IP addresses).
+- Numerical values that contain periods or other delimiter characters (IP addresses).
 - Nested components that display a string or text value, e.g., a [Badge](/components/badge).

 ![Start alignment of content within a table](/assets/components/table/start-alignment-example.png)

-### End alignment
+#### End alignment

 End alignment can be used when expressing numerical values with decimals as this aligns the decimal places vertically.